• Skip to main content

 Or as we say "kitna cheeni? (how much sugar?) ek spoon ya do? (one spoon or two?)".
 Serve with Parle-G biscuits or cake rusk.

-The way chai was served in the 1900s was also rooted in classism.
+The way chai was served in the 1900s was rooted in classism.
 British tea drinkers used porcelain, upper class Indians used stainless steel, common folks used clay cups called kulhad, and others drank from saucers.
 Today, people in India still use kulhads or small glass cups, leaving space at the top for holding on to so their fingers aren't burned.

 Tips and Tricks

-• Milk-to-water ratio - Chai should have 2 parts water to 1 part of milk, but if you want it milkier then go with a 1:1 ratio.
+- Milk-to-water ratio - Chai should have 2 parts water to 1 part of milk, but if you want it milkier then go with a 1:1 ratio.

-• Whole Spices - Use whole spices that are a bit crushed for the best results.
+- Whole Spices - Use whole spices that are a bit crushed for the best results.
 This helps release their oils and flavors the tea more.
 Using chai masala can result in little grains at the bottom of the cup that may be texturally unappealing.

-• Rehydrate spices - Boiling the water with tea and spices before adding milk allows the spices to rehydrate and release flavor.
+- Rehydrate spices - Boiling the water with tea and spices before adding milk allows the spices to rehydrate and release flavor.
 Alternatively, get the water to a scalding hot temperature and then add the spices.

-• Ratio of Spices - Ultimately, it's up to you to choose the amount of each spice to use.
+- Ratio of Spices - Ultimately, it's up to you to choose the amount of each spice to use.
 You could omit all the spices except for the cardamom, or you might want your chai more peppery and add more black pepper.
 You might want ginger chai and add a lot more ginger!
-Maybe you LOVE Starbucks chai and add more cinnamon.
+Maybe you LOVE a Starbucks chai latte and add more cinnamon.
 The spice blend is based off of your preference.

-• Go easy on the cloves - Cloves tend to be really really strong, you only need 1 or even half of a clove.
+- Go easy on the cloves - Cloves tend to be really really strong, you only need 1 or even half of a clove.
 A lot of desi households make their own chai masala with minimal cloves because it can overpower the tea completely.

-• Malai - The film layer that appears at the top of the chai is completely normal and especially shows up when using whole milk.
+- Malai - The film layer that appears at the top of the chai is completely normal and especially shows up when using whole milk.
 Just mix it back into the chai.

-Masala chai pairs well with Paneer Aloo Samosas, Peanut Chaat, Samosa Chaat, and Indian-Style Tea Sandwiches.
+Masala Chai pairs well with Paneer Aloo Samosas, Peanut Chaat, Samosa Chaat, and Indian-Style Tea Sandwiches.

 And if you love chai, try Chai Syrup, Chai Concentrate, Chai Spice, Masala Chai Canelés, Chai Liqueur, Adrak Chai, and Chai White Russian.